Machine learning with neural networks: Convolutional networks

 Convolutional networks have been around since the 1980's.
-They became widely used after Krizhesvky {\em et al.} \cite{Krizhevsky2012} won the ImageNet challenge (Section \ref{sec:dlor}) with a convolutional net.
-One reason for the recent success of convolutional networks is that they have fewer neurons.
+They became widely used after Krizhevsky {\em et al.} \cite{Krizhevsky2012} won the ImageNet challenge (Section \ref{sec:dlor}) with a convolutional net.
+One reason for the recent success of convolutional networks is that they have fewer connections than fully connected networks with the same number of neurons.
 This has two advantages.
 Firstly, such networks are obviously cheaper to train.
-Secondly, as pointed out above, reducing the number of neurons regularises the network, it reduces the risk of overfitting .
+Secondly, as pointed out above, reducing the number of connections regularises the network, it reduces the risk of overfitting .

-Convolutional neural networks are designed for object recognition and pattern detection.
+Convolutional neural networks are designed for object recognition and image classification.
 They take images as inputs (Figure \figref{C7S1Iris}), not just a list of attributes (Figure \figref{C5S1Iris}).
-Convolutional networks have important properties in common with networks of neurons in the visual cortex of the Human brain \cite{Goodfellow}.
-First, there is a spatial array of input terminals.
-For image analysis this is the two-dimensional array of bits.
+Convolutional networks have important properties in common with networks of neurons in the visual cortex of the human brain \cite{Goodfellow}.
+First, there is a spatial array of input terminals .
+For image analysis this is the two-dimensional array of bits shown in Figure \figref{C7S2ConvNet}({\bf a}).
 Second, neurons are designed to detect local features of the image (such as edges or corners for instance).
 The maps learned by such neurons, from inputs to output, are referred to as {\em feature maps} .
-Since these features occur in different parts of the image, one uses the same feature map (with the same weights and thresholds) for different parts of the image.
-Since feature maps are local, and since they act in a translational-invariant way, the number of neurons from the two-dimensional input array is greatly reduced, compared with usual fully connected networks.
-Feature maps act like the mathematical convolution operation.
-Therefore, layers with feature maps are also referred to as {\em convolution layers} .
+Since these features occur in different parts of the image, one uses the same {\em kernel} (or {\em filter} ) for different parts of the image, always with the same weights and thresholds.
+Since these kernels are local, and since they act in a translational-invariant way , the number of neurons from the two-dimensional input array is greatly reduced, compared with fully connected networks.
+Feature maps are obtained by convolution of the kernel with the input image.
+Therefore, layers consisting of a number of feature maps corresponding to different kernels are also referred to as {\em convolution layers} , Figure \figref{C7S2ConvNet}({\bf b}).

-Convolutional networks can have hierarchies of convolution layers.
-The idea is that the additional layers can learn more abstract features.
-Apart from feature maps, convolutional networks contain other types of layers. {\em Pooling} layers connect directly to the convolution layer(s), their task is to simplify the output of the convolution layers.
-Connected to the pooling layers, convolutional networks may also contain several fully connected layers.
+Convolutional networks can have many convolution layers.
+The idea is that the additional layers can learn more abstract features (Section \ref{sec:fr8}).
+Apart from feature maps, convolutional networks contain other types of layers. {\em Pooling layers} perform local averages over the output of the convolution layers, to speed up learning by reducing the number of variables.
+Convolutional networks may also contain fully connected layers.